vocamen/vocamen.github.io/_includes/indexcontent.md

 <a name="services"></a>

 ## Services
-Our mission also provide professional services to be able to develop its mission.
+Our mission also provide services to churches and other Christians Missions

 - [Trainings](patreon)
 - Films